BahaVv/WebGL-Tennis/README.md

 If the ball hits either of the two side edges, a player gains a point.
 The game is over when one of the two players' scores reaches 10.

+## Rendering Implementation
+the vertices of all the objects are in seperate objects rather than a single array.
+The two paddles and ball have a vertices member which store the vertices to be rendered.
+In each individual render function, the vertices are sent to the ARRAY_BUFFER, and after sending a uniform2f to translate the object, it will be rendered on the screen.

+The paddles are always white, but the paddle has a different color after collison with the paddle, so a uniform4f is passed to the fragment shader with the current color of the ball as found in ball.color.

+## Collison Implementation
+The implemented collision system uses an algorithm to reduce redundant checks.
+The paddles do not move on the x-axis, so ball-paddle collision is only checked when the ball.x is greater than 0.9 or ball.x is less than -0.9.
+Then we check the actual collision with using the x, y, halfwidth, and halfheight values of the paddle and ball to see if they collide.
+If they do, the x direction is reversed and the y direction will depend on the position the ball hits the paddle as described earlier.

 ## Aesthetic Implementation
 The top/bottom bars as well as the dotted line are rendered as a background for the canvas.
 To view this, the opacity for the canvas is 0.0.
 When a player wins, the background is changed out to a win screen.
 The page should be reloaded to play again.